Se-Gl/greencss-deprecated/README.md

 ### Github actions

 - In order to follow best practices, simple github actions have been implemented.
-- OmenCSS checks for EsLint errors (according to our .eslintrs.json rules) before pushing to the repo.
+- greenCSS checks for EsLint errors (according to our .eslintrs.json rules) before pushing to the repo.
-- OmenCSS checks the code for prettier violations (according to our .prettierrc file) before pushing to the repo.
+- greenCSS checks the code for prettier violations (according to our .prettierrc file) before pushing to the repo.
-- OmenCSS checks if the build process is completed successfully before pushing to the repo.
+- greenCSS checks if the build process is completed successfully before pushing to the repo.
-- OmenCSS tests the code with cypress before pushing to the repo.
+- greenCSS tests the code with cypress before pushing to the repo.

 ### Markdown Editor